Our Team

 Lori Bull, M.S.W., R.S.W. – Executive Director

 My approach to practice centres on the inherent Indigenous knowledge that lies within our own families and communities; I recognize that knowledge and wisdom comes to us from our ancestors, our Elders, our knowledge keepers and most of all from our littlest teachers, our children.
-It is our responsibility to listen, learn and preserve Indigenous knowledge systems, particularly as it relates to keeping our children safe and families together in preserving future generations.
+It is our responsibility to listen, learn and preserve Indigenous knowledge and family systems, particularly as it relates to keeping our children safe and families together in preserving future generations.

 Indigenous Youth Navigator